-ife processes common to all living things and that these
+Recognise that there are life processes common to all living things and that these

-of Matter
+Properties and Changes of Matter Compare chemical and physical changes.

-nysical changes.

 Relate the observed, characteristic chemical and physical properties of a range of different materials to technological uses and natural processes.